-Having a dog to walk is the perfect excuse to get outside.
+Having a dog to walk is the best excuse to get outside.
 Don't have a fur baby?
 Go puppy watching anyway.
-If you’re local to these pooch-friendly spots, give them a go on your next park adventure.
+These pooch-friendly spots are the pawfect places to celebrate International Dog Day this Friday 26 August.

 Let your four-legged friend off-leash at Fawkner Park.
 This laid-back doggy hot spot is the perfect place to relax while your companion enjoys a run around.
 If you’d prefer to stay active, the walking paths are lined with Moreton Bag figs and oak trees.
 Enter from Commercial Road or St Kilda Road for the off-leash area.

 For a dog walk in the centre of Melbourne’s sporting precinct, make your way to Gosch’s Paddock.
 The two ovals here are bordered by Swan Street and Punt Road.
 Exercising is on-leash on the ovals, off-leash in the grassy bits in-between.
 It’s best suited to more confident dogs, as the cyclists, runners and road traffic can be distracting.

 Yarra Park isn't far away, where you can run with your mutt in the shadow of the MCG.
 It’s a beautiful expanse of green, dotted with shady gums.
 Enter from Vale Street, where you’ll also find a water tap with a bowl and bin.

 Sprawling Princes Park has two unfenced off-leash areas to let your dog run free.
 Head south for Crawford Oval, or to the north of the park along Bowen Crescent.
 Bowen is the better option, with everything your furry friend could want.
 Grass, trees, shaded seating, bins and a tap with a built-in water bowl.